fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

   words, the permutation has to decompose into permutations within each dimension.
 This is automatically done if no permutation is explicitly specified and the function creates a random one.
+- [`lefschetz_reduction`](@ref) uses *elementary reductions* to
+  transform a Lefschetz complex into a smaller one while preserving homology.
+In fact, the new complex is chain homotopic to the original one.
+For this, one has to specify a sequence of *reduction pairs*, which are disjoint pairs of cells whose dimensions differ by one, and such that one cell is a face of the other, once the earlier reductions have been performed.
+This function is based on [kaczynski:etal:98a](@cite).
+It returns a new Lefschetz complex which no longer contains the cells contained in the reduction pairs.

 There are also two *helper functions* which can sometimes be useful: